-Jazz up your taters with this Greek Potato Salad!
-It’s full of cucumbers, kalmata olives, red onion, and loads of feta cheese in a tzatziki-inspired creamy sauce.
+This creamy Greek Potato Salad is full of crunchy cucumbers, salty kalmata olives, red onion, and loads of feta cheese in a creamy greek yogurt dill sauce.

-On of our favorite flavors in this house is Greek, so I knew that’s where I wanted it to start.
-I made a tzatziki sauce, which is basically a cucumber and dill infused greek yogurt that’s brightened up with a little lemon juice.
-Then I loaded the salad with diced red onion, sliced kalmata olives, and even more sliced cucumbers to add a little extra crunch to contrast the tender potatoes.
+We love the bright fresh flavors of Greek food, so I knew that’s where I wanted it to start.
+I made a creamy tzatziki-inspired sauce, which is basically dill infused greek yogurt that’s brightened up with a little lemon juice.
+Then I loaded the salad with diced red onion, sliced kalmata olives, sliced cucumbers to add a little extra crunch to contrast the tender potatoes.

 I also piled it hight with feta cheese, cause I seriously love that stuff.

 I would recommend using fresh dill in the dressing because it brings out the flavor so much more than the dried dill.
 But if that’s all you have on hand, then the dried dill will also work just fine.

 If you’re looking for a tasty twist to your Classic Potato Salad, then give this great side dish a try!

 I brought this to a family bbq and it was seriously the first thing to go and EVERYONE was raving about it!

 If you’re looking for something delicious to pair with this Greek Potato Salad, try this Last Minute Grilled Chicken!
 It makes for the perfect summer meal!